 The Ski Patrol is skiing’s first responders.
 They train hard and take their jobs seriously, arriving on skis (and snowboards) and braving the worst weather Colorado winters can throw at them.

 As she prepared for a snowboard lesson that day, Danielle Posner suffered a Spontaneous Coronary Artery Dissection (SCAD).
 It could have happened to anyone and it could have happened anywhere.
 In this instance, Danielle was in the right place at the right time.
 According to her doctors, it was only the quick actions of the Ski Patrol that saved her life.

 Had Danielle been reading a book at home, on her couch, the outcome could have been much different.

-In Wally's re-telling of the events of that day, you can feel the horror that he felt as he watch the vibrancy of his daughter slip away, lifelessness overtaking her young body.
+In Wally’s re-telling of the events of that day, you can feel the horror that he felt as he watched the vibrancy of his daughter slip away, lifelessness overtaking her young body.
 The situation was about as dire as it can get and the gratitude and appreciation for the life of their daughter and sister is deep and genuine in the Posner family.

 Most of the calls responded to by the Ski Patrol involve much less serious injuries.
 Sprained ankles, broken collar bones and an assortment of accidental and self-induced wounds make up the majority of their work.

 We experienced an incident last month that didn’t turn out so well, when one of our friends, also skiing at Beaver Creek was taken off the hill after a collision with a snowboarder.

 Witnesses said the the snowboarder crashed into our friend, Jeff, causing him to lose consciousness.
 To his credit, the snowboarder called 9-1-1, but then he fled.

 Jeff is currently in a rehab facility in Aurora, CO and it’s not yet known if he will regain movement below his chest.

 They do what they can, our friends in the red jackets, and their efforts run from the mundane to the heroic.